2Ntlaks/2Ntlaks/README.md

 ## Fun Facts
 - 🎮 I enjoy playing video games in my free time
 - 🎨 I have a passion for digital art and design
-- 🌍 I'm fascinated by different cultures and love learning about them

 Feel free to reach out if you have any questions or would like to collaborate on a project!